Synchronized CTL over One-Counter Automata: Preliminaries

 A \emph{path} of $\cA$ is a sequence of transitions $\tau=t_1,\ldots,t_k$ such that there exist states $s_0,\ldots,s_k$ where $t_i=(s_{i-1},\bowtie_i,e_i,s_i)$ with $\bowtie_i\in \{\eqZ,\gZ\}$ for all $1\le i\le k$.
 We say that $\tau$ is \emph{valid} from starting counter $v_0$ (or from configuration $(s_0,v_0)$), if there are counters $v_0,\ldots,v_k\in \bbN$ such that for all $1\le i<k$ we have $(s_{i-1},v_{i-1})\to_{t_i} (s_i,v_i)$.
 We abuse notation and refer to the sequence of configurations also as a \emph{path}, starting in $(s_0,v_0)$ and ending in $(s_k,v_k)$.
 The \emph{length} of the path $\tau$ is $k$, and we define its $\effect{\pi}=\sum_{i=1}^k e_i$.

 We also allow infinite paths, in which case there are no end configurations and the length is $\infty$.
 In this case we explicitly mention that the path is infinite.
 We say that $\tau$ is \emph{balanced/positive/negative} if $\effect{\tau}$ is zero/positive/negative, respectively.
+It is a \emph{cycle} if $s_0=s_k$, and it \emph{has a cycle} $\beta$, if $\beta$ is a cycle and is a contiguous infix of $\tau$.